knolyx-tech/knolyx-docs/src/content/docs/guides/course.md

   "securityToken": "token-generated-client-side"
 }
 ```
 !!
 The security token will be created client side and passed to the create webhook api.
 It will be sent on any webhook calls made by knolyx and it can be found in the header "X-Webhook-Security-Token".
-Decalex should check every time that the token is the correct one. !!
+AdminSite should check every time that the token is the correct one. !!

-On create, an event of type PING will be send to decalex to validate that the connection is good.
+On create, an event of type PING will be send to AdminSite to validate that the connection is good.
 Knolyx will only accept a https url that does not point to a localhost app.
 To test in development we recommend a local reverse proxy like ngrok / or deploying to a network accessible dev environment.

 The ping event will have a json like:
 ```
 {
     "id": "af46ec07-de79-40b5-916c-0058b54b2d2b", // unique id, messages with the same id should be ignored